ElongatedMetroid/NateNoNameSOFT.github.io/index.md

 layout: default
 ---

-## Check out the Vannila Chat Project
+## Check out the Vanilla Chat Project

-Vannila Chat is a light-weight terminal messaging application.
+Vanilla Chat is a light-weight terminal messaging application.
 * * *

-* Vannila chat runs very fast
+* Vanilla chat runs very fast
 * Utilizes TCP web sockets for client-server communication
 * Very secure, you manage your own privacy; as it should be
 * Encrypted with gpg
 * Open-Source

-* * *

-To download vannila chat please visit its [official website](noname.minecraftr.us).
+To download Vanilla Chat please visit its [official website](noname.minecraftr.us).
-Vannila Chat is cross platform thanks to cmake, but it works best on linux as that is what was in mind while creating it.
+Vanilla Chat is cross platform thanks to cmake, but it works best on linux as that is what was in mind while creating it.

 * * *